bitsper2nd/LSP-emmet/README.md

 There are some ways to configure the package and the language server.

-- From `Preferences > Package Settings > LSP > Servers > LSP-emmet`
+- From `Preferences > Package Settings > LSP > Servers > LSP-emmet-ls`
-- From the command palette `Preferences: LSP-emmet Settings`
+- From the command palette `Preferences: LSP-emmet-ls Settings`

 ### Acknowledgments
-- Thank you [Pedro Sanchez](https://github.com/pedro757/emmet) for making this language server
+- Thank you [Aca](https://github.com/aca/emmet-ls) for making this language server
 - Thank you [Jack Cherng](https://github.com/jfcherng) for providing a base for this plugin